kjarjoura/INDE577/Supervised Learning/Gradient Descent/README.md

       - for each mini-batch:
         - Compute the gradient $\nabla J(\theta; x^{(i)}, y^{(i)})$
      - Update parameters: $\theta = \theta - \alpha \nabla J(\theta; x^{(i)}, y^{(i)})$

+## Applications

+- **Model Training in Machine Learning**: Gradient Descent is widely used for training various machine learning models, including linear regression, logistic regression, support vector machines (SVMs), and neural networks.
+It enables the optimization of model parameters by minimizing a specified loss function, such as mean squared error (MSE) for regression tasks or cross-entropy loss for classification tasks.
+- **Optimization in Deep Learning**: Stochastic Gradient Descent (SGD) and its variants are the optimization algorithms of choice in training deep neural networks (DNNs).
+These algorithms can handle large-scale datasets and high-dimensional parameter spaces typical of deep learning models.
+SGD variants, such as mini-batch SGD, momentum SGD, and Adam, are used to accelerate convergence, improve generalization performance, and prevent overfitting in deep learning.
+- **Online Learning and Real-Time Systems**: Stochastic Gradient Descent is suitable for online learning scenarios where the data arrives sequentially or in mini-batches.
+It allows models to adapt continuously to changing data distributions and perform real-time updates without retraining on the entire dataset.
+Online learning using SGD is commonly employed in recommender systems, natural language processing (NLP), and personalized advertising.
+- **Non-convex Optimization Problems**: Gradient Descent can be applied to non-convex optimization problems, where the objective function may have multiple local minima.
+Although Gradient Descent does not guarantee convergence to the global minimum, it can find satisfactory solutions for many practical problems.
+Techniques such as random restarts and simulated annealing can enhance Gradient Descent's effectiveness in exploring the solution space and escaping local minima.

 ## Implementation